islaytitans/alien/docs/src/GM/hod3.md

 ### Reactor Rods

-- PCs can attempt to overload reactor from any of these 4 control rods or the Boiler Room on Deck J **Comtect**
+- PCs can attempt to overload reactor from any of these 4 control rods or the Boiler Room on Deck J **Comtech**
   - DAUTUR will start a 10 min countdown over the PA
   - After 10 mins nothing will happen - Hessdalen Lights will regulate the pressure and prevent it exploding